Can I sue for my employer’s violation of policies or procedures outlined in a policy manual or handbook?

 It is supported by the terms of an express contract (e.g., a written employment agreement or an offer letter spelling out the terms and conditions of employment with enough specificity that the court would not have to guess about what the employer agreed to do)

-The fact the promise was made can be proved by evidence other than a written commitment (e.g., how the employer and employee dealt with each other during the course of the employment relationship or how similar circumstances involving similar classes of employees have been handled)
+The fact the promise was made can be proved by evidence other than a written commitment (e.g., how the employer and employee dealt with each other during the employment relationship or how similar circumstances involving similar classes of employees have been handled)

 The employer somehow would receive a windfall or other form of “unjust enrichment” if the promises were not enforced (e.g., the employer would keep all of the commissions payable on a sale for itself instead of distributing them)